MechanicalRock/aws-serverless-workshops/README.md

 Before coming into this workshop, you should have the following setup:

 1. Clone/Download the repository:
-    - Have git installed? **git clone https://github.com/MechanicalRock/aws-serverless-workshops.git**
+    - Have git installed?
+Run "git clone https://github.com/MechanicalRock/aws-serverless-workshops.git" in the CLI
     - Don't have git installed?
-Download the zip file from here. **https://github.com/MechanicalRock/aws-serverless-workshops/archive/master.zip**
+Download the zip file from here. https://github.com/MechanicalRock/aws-serverless-workshops/archive/master.zip
 2. Install Node version 6.10 (https://nodejs.org/en/) if you have not done so yet.
 3. Run "npm install npm@latest -g" in CLI - updates to the latest NPM version.
 4. Install aws-cli.
 Depending on what operating system you are using, navigate to one of these links: